fmstacco/data-maturity-assessment/README.md

  * ### Typography

- The source used throughout the site is Montserrat, as it is a nice font, elegant and also conveys confidence and professionalism.
-It is very good for UX/UI for having good readability on any device, large x-heigh and is also good for accessibility.
-Also the typography is borrowed from PP1 - Carpe Diem Data Solutions, as this project was thought to be a continuity of [Project 1](https://github.com/fmstacco/Carpe-Diem-Data-Solutions).
+ The source used throughout the site is Montserrat, as it is a nice font, elegant and, also conveys confidence and professionalism.
+It is very good for UX/UI for having good readability on any device, large x-heigh and, is also good for accessibility.
+Also, the typography is borrowed from PP1 - Carpe Diem Data Solutions, as this project was thought to be a continuity of [Project 1](https://github.com/fmstacco/Carpe-Diem-Data-Solutions).

  * ### Colour Scheme